A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV roles in communications

 \subsection{UAV as a Reconfigurable Intelligent Surface (RIS)}

-Reconfigurable intelligent surfaces (RIS) are an emerging technology for enhancing signal propagation in wireless communication networks.
-RIS payload uses programmable meta surfaces that can manipulate electromagnetic waves.
-They can control the phase, amplitude, and polarization of transmitted waves and steer them to their propagation path; they are useful in applications like beam forming, coverage enhancement, and energy efficiency in communication networks \cite{ref45}.
+RISs are an emerging technology for enhancing signal propagation in wireless communication networks.
+An RIS payload uses programmable meta surfaces that can manipulate electromagnetic waves.
+They can control the phase, amplitude, and polarization of transmitted waves and steer them to their propagation path; they are useful in applications like beamforming, coverage enhancement, and energy efficiency in communication networks \cite{ref45}.

-RIS operates primarily in two modes- 1) Reflective RIS - Reflects the incident wave towards the destination.
-2) Transmissive RIS - lets the incident waves pass through the surface towards the destination \cite{ref46}.
+An RIS primarily operates in two modes: 1) Reflective RIS: Reflects the incident wave towards the destination.
+2) Transmissive RIS: Lets the incident waves pass through the surface towards the destination \cite{ref46}.

-Other transfer modes include- Scattering and absorbing modes \cite{ref47,ref48}.
-The summary of these modes can be seen in Table \ref{tab:8}.
+Other transfer modes include scattering and absorbing modes \cite{ref47,ref48}.
+A summary of these modes is provided in Table \ref{tab:8}.

-Extending this approach, an UAV integrated with RIS payload offers great flexibility for optimization of parameters of wireless signals.
-As UAVs are airborne, their elevated positions can increase LoS probability, decrease attenuation from obstacles and enable 3-D positioning of RIS payloads.
-Thus, by acting as RIS platforms they can extend coverage, increase signal quality and reduce latency in the process where deployment of traditional infrastructure becomes impractical.
-The scenarios that are discussed further shall highlight the potential advantages of this setup.
+Extending this approach, a UAV integrated with an RIS payload offers great flexibility for the optimization of wireless signal parameters.
+As UAVs are airborne, their elevated positions can increase the LoS probability, decrease attenuation from obstacles, and enable 3-D positioning of RIS payloads.
+Thus, by acting as RIS platforms, they can extend coverage, increase signal quality, and reduce latency in scenarios where the deployment of traditional infrastructure becomes impractical.
+The scenarios discussed later shall highlight the potential advantages of this setup.